DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

 BAR TXEPETXA Arrandegi Kalea 5, 20003 Donostia-San Sebastián

-We had our favourite. crema de centollo (anchovy toast with cream of spider crab)
+We had our favourite.
+Crema de centollo (anchovy toast with cream of spider crab)

-but others, like foie y compota Manzana (anchovy toast with foie gras and apple puree) and the famous La Gilda, are also excellent.
+But others, like foie y compota Manzana (anchovy toast with foie gras and apple puree) and the famous La Gilda, are also excellent.
 Always drink Txakoli with these pintxos.

 BAR SPORT Fermín Calbetón Kalea 10, 20003 Donostia-San Sebastián